vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+clean-up member connection
+  -- some unused code in space channel
+  -- need to send a cached version of all members in a room each new joiner

 have the context make the event, remove event making out of the graphQL resolver

 - playback / record
 - add animation to member_moved